xpack/web-doxygen/website/docs/manual/pages/autolink.md

 <dl class="doxySectionUser">
 <dt>Note 4:</dt>
 <dd>
-<p>In the documentation of a class containing a member foo, a reference to a global variable is made using "::foo", whereas #foo will link to the member.</p>
+In the documentation of a class containing a member foo, a reference to a global variable is made using "::foo", whereas #foo will link to the member.
 </dd>
 </dl>

-<p>For non overloaded members the argument list may be omitted.</p>
+For non overloaded members the argument list may be omitted.

-<p>If a function is overloaded and no matching argument list is specified (i.e. pattern 2 or 6 is used), a link will be created to the documentation of one of the overloaded members.</p>
+If a function is overloaded and no matching argument list is specified (i.e. pattern 2 or 6 is used), a link will be created to the documentation of one of the overloaded members.

-<p>For member functions the class scope (as used in patterns 4 to 7) may be omitted, if:</p>
+For member functions the class scope (as used in patterns 4 to 7) may be omitted, if:

 <ol class="doxyList" type="1">
 <li>The pattern points to a documented member that belongs to the same class as the documentation block that contains the pattern.</li>